-The Session is the governing body for the church and the elders on Session serve for three year terms.
-Three elders serve on each of the six committees:
+The Session is the governing body for the church and the elders on Session serve for two year terms.
+Two elders serve on each of the six committees:

 Session meets on the 4th Wednesday of each month at 7:30 p.m. from September through April and at 7:00 p.m.
 May, June, July and August.